CAMDEN, NEW JERSEY

 The building at West and Stevens Streets, after refitting, was "opened as a hospital for women and children in April of 1892.

 "There were at this time three private rooms and two wards of six beds each.
 The property adjoining 432 Stevens Street was purchased in September of 1901 for $4,100 and, after being equipped, was opened for male patients in 1902.
-In 1904 two adjoining open lots were purchased by C. A. Reynolds and C. W. Nichols and donated to the institution.
+In 1904 two adjoining open lots were purchased by Charles A. Reynolds and C. W. Nichols and donated to the institution.

 Growth of the hospital necessitated additional expansion and, in 1909, a tract of six acres known as the Kaighn Farm was purchased and became the site where the present buildings are now located.
 An old building on this property was adapted for a nurses home.